frabul/abcgen/README.md

                         "Hello world again, I'm still here.".to_string(),
                     ))
                     .unwrap();
-                // don't do this
+                // don't do this tokio::time::sleep(std::time::Duration::from_secs(1)).await;
-                // tokio::time::sleep(std::time::Duration::from_secs(1)).await;
             })
         }
     }
 }

 // ---- main.rs ----
-use hello_wordl_actor::{HelloWorldActor, HelloWorldActorEvent};
+use hello_world_actor::{HelloWorldActor, HelloWorldActorEvent};

 #[tokio::main]
 async fn main() {
     let actor = HelloWorldActor { event_sender: None };
-    // the following call will spawn a tokio task that will handle
-    // the messages received by the actor
+    // the following call will spawn a tokio task that will handle the messages received by the actor
-    // it consumes the actor and returns a proxy that can be used
-    // to send and receive messages
-    let proxy = actor.run();
+    // it consumes the actor and returns a proxy that can be used to send and receive messages let proxy = actor.run();

     // handle events sent by the actor let mut events_rx = proxy.get_events().resubscribe();